JoryHogeveen/off-canvas-sidebars/readme.txt

 *Please note that it is possible that there are some Genesis themes that can not be supported due to their structure.*

-First of all, I strongly advice to create a child theme if you didn't allready!
+First of all, I strongly advice to create a child theme if you didn't already!
 [Click here for more information](https://codex.wordpress.org/Child_Themes "Click here for more information").

 Add this code directly after the &lt;body&gt; tag.
 This is probably located in the header.php or index.php theme file.
 `<?php do_action('website_before'); ?>`